alcxyz/cooking/recipes/main/lasagne_ala_madsil.md

 *   **Pasta Type:** The original recipe suggests whole wheat pasta, but you can use your preferred type (no-boil, fresh, etc.).
 Follow package directions if necessary.
 *   **Cheeses:** The cheese quantities are generous (over 1kg / 2.2 lbs total).
 Adjust to your taste if you prefer less cheese.
 The "shredded cheese" likely refers to mozzarella or a similar melting cheese.
 *   **Store-Bought Sauces:** The recipe uses Dolmio brand sauces as a base.
 Feel free to substitute with other brands or homemade sauces.
+*   **Cooking Cream:** The addition of cooking cream (`matfløte`) makes the meat sauce richer.
+If you can't find specific "cooking cream", you could substitute with heavy cream, but be mindful it might behave slightly differently when heated for extended periods.
 *   **Yield:** This recipe makes a large lasagna, suitable for many people or for freezing.
 *   **Freezing:** You can freeze the baked (and cooled) lasagna, either cut into individual portions or the whole dish.
 Wrap well to prevent freezer burn.
 To reheat, thaw in the refrigerator and heat in the oven or microwave.
 *   **Adjustments:** Calculate the number of layers based on the size and depth of your baking dish.